Self-Affine Scaling of Earth's Islands: Empirical Analysis

 \subsection{Results}

 Between areas of $1$ and $10^5$ km$^2$, the islands appear to be very nearly power-law distributed according to (i), and we recover a similar slope to $k_1\sim 0.65$ reported by \citeA{mandelbrot1975}.
-However there is a slight but noticeable curvature in the empirical complementary cumulative distribution function over this range of areas, and the curvature becomes more pronounced for areas below $1$ km$^2$.
-This indicates a deviation from the expected power-law behavior.
-Above $10^5$ km$^2$ there is an insufficient number of large landmasses to get a smooth fit.
-By varying the lower limit of areas considered and calculating the maximum likelihood estimator for the power-law exponent \cite{clauset2009} one obtains estimates of $H$ in the range $(0.6,0.8)$.
+This result is confirmed by varying the minimum area threshold to be considered in the fit then calculating the maximum likelihood estimator of the power-law exponent and the Kolmogorov-Smirnov error \cite{clauset2009}.
+The data is in good agreement with the power-law fit (with Kolmogorov-Smirnov statistic of around 0.04) for minimum areas between 1 and 100 km$^2$.
+Over this range of minimum areas, one obtains values of $k_1$ in the interval $(0.6,0.7)$, leading to estimates of $H$ in the interval $(0.6,0.8)$.
+However there is a slight but noticeable curvature in the empirical complementary cumulative distribution function, and the curvature becomes more pronounced for areas below $1$ km$^2$.
+This curvature over several orders of magnitude in length scales indicates a deviation from the expected power-law behavior.
+Above $10^5$ km$^2$ there is an insufficient number of large landmasses to get a visually smooth curve.